 • Develop procedures for stockholders to recommend persons as potential director nominees for consideration by the Committee.
 The Committee shall review potential director nominees proposed by stockholders in accordance with 2 such procedures.
 In addition, the Committee shall review director candidates directly nominated by stockholders for election by the stockholders in accordance with the Company’s bylaws and report to the Board a recommendation of whether to support or oppose such director candidates and the reasons for such recommendation.

 • Consider candidates for the Board that are gender and age diverse and also possess a diversity of professional experience, education and other individual qualities and attributes, including diversity of gender and age, in an effort to contribute to Board heterogeneity.

 • Recommend director nominees to the full Board each year for election at the annual meeting of stockholders.
 At the time of recommending director nominees to the Board, the Committee shall inform the Board of the criteria used in making its recommendations.

 • Recommend to the full Board one or more director nominee(s) qualified to fill any vacancy in a directorship, whether resulting from death, resignation, disqualification, removal or other cause, except that any such vacancy shall be filled by the stockholders if such vacancy was caused by the removal of a director by the action of the stockholders.

-- Develop and recommend to the Board for its approval a set of corporate governance guidelines.
-At least annually, the Committee shall review the corporate governance guidelines and recommend to the Board appropriate changes to the corporate governance guidelines.
+• At least annually, the Committee shall review the corporate governance guidelines and recommend to the Board any changes to the corporate governance guidelines.

 • Approve all director search firm engagement fees and terms.

-- Assume the responsibility to comply with applicable requirements as established by the U.S. Securities and Exchange Commission and Nasdaq or other governing regulatory authority regarding director qualifications and independence requirements and corporate governance best practices.
+• Assume the responsibility to comply with applicable requirements as established by the U.S. Securities and Exchange Commission and Nasdaq or other governing regulatory authority regarding director qualifications and independence requirements and corporate governance best practices.

 • Make regular reports to the Board.